Germany again deports Lebanese gang leader Ibrahim Miri | DW | 23.11.2019

 There was no "serious doubt" over the legality of the original decision by Germany's Federal Agency of Migration and Refugees (BAMF) to reject Miri's asylum claim, the court ruled.

 Miri would not face any inhumane or degrading treatment in Lebanon.
-Neither was there any concrete danger to his body or his life due to gang-related blood feuds.
+Neither was there any concrete danger to his body or his life due to gang-related blood feuds, the court stated.

 A life of crime

-Between 1989 and 2014 Miri was charged for 19 separate offenses in German courts, including for robbery and serious theft, embezzlement and drug trafficking.
+Between 1989 and 2014 Miri was charged for 19 separate offenses in German courts, including for serious theft and embezzlement.

+In 2014 he was sentenced to six years for drug trafficking.
+After being released early from prison in May he was deported to Lebanon in July.

 kmm/ng (dpa, AFP)